Polestar 2 Review & Prices

 Space and practicality

-Taller people may find the rear seats a bit of a squeeze, but the Polestar 2 is very practical in most other terms
+Tall people may find the rear seats a bit of a squeeze, but the Polestar 2 is otherwise very practical

-In the front part of the cabin, you get plenty of adjustment in the front seats and steering column to get comfortable, while – even with the panoramic sunroof in place – you get good headroom.
-Having the sunroof also helps make the cabin feel brighter and more spacious.
+There’s plenty of adjustment in the front seats and steering column to find a comfortable driving position, while – even with the panoramic sunroof in place – you have plenty of headroom.
+Having the sunroof also helps make the cabin feel brighter, especially with a dark interior choice.

-In terms of storage, you get two cupholders in the middle – one hidden under the armrest – while you now get a wireless charging pad as standard under the large portrait touchscreen.
-Door bins are large enough for a bottle and other items, and as they’re lined things won’t rattle about.
-The glovebox is of a decent size as well, while you can fit a child seat to the front passenger seat thanks to standard-fit ISOFIX points.
+You get two cupholders in the centre console – one’s hidden under the armrest – while you also get a wireless charging pad as standard under the large portrait touchscreen.
+The door bins are large enough for a bottle and other odds and sods, and as they’re felt lined things won’t rattle about.
+The glovebox is a decent size, and you can even fit a child seat to the front passenger seat thanks to standard-fit ISOFIX points in addition to the two in the back.

 Space in the back seats

 Compared to some other EVs, the Polestar 2’s rear bench isn’t the most spacious for adults.
-Especially if you’ve got a taller person sitting up front, rear legroom is limited, while people over six feet tall will be squeezed for headroom too – especially with the optional sunroof.
+If you’ve got a tall individual sitting up front, rear legroom is severely limited; people over six feet tall will be squeezed for headroom too – especially with the optional sunroof bulking up the headliner.

-For most though, the rear seats offer decent room, with good underthigh support.
-Door bins are of a good size here as well, while you get two sets of ISOFIX points on the outer seats.
+The rear bench itself is comfortable though, with especially good thigh support.
+The door bins are of a good size here as well, while you get two sets of ISOFIX points on the outer seats.
 The covers snap off, so make sure you don’t lose them, but the doors open wide enough for easy fitting of bulky child seats.

 Boot space

-The Polestar 2 has a 405-litre boot.
-The space itself is pretty square, while you get some nets and hooks as well.
+The Polestar 2 has a 405-litre boot which is pretty square, while you get some nets and hooks as well.
 You also get a 41-litre space under the bonnet to store the charge cables.

-The rear seats of the 2 fold down very easily and provide a flat space.
-When you have that, there’s 1,054 litres up to the back of the rear seats.
-Weirdly though, if you want through-loading, you need to open the hatch from the boot and not the rear seats.
+The rear seats fold down very easily and provide a usefully flat space with 1,054 litres up to the backs of the front seats.
+Weirdly though, if you want to through-load some skis for example, you need to open the hatch from the boot and not the rear seats.

 Interior style, infotainment and accessories

-The Google infotainment setup is simple to use, but the lack of physical buttons may make some things tricky to use when driving
+The Google infotainment setup is simple to use, but the lack of physical buttons does make some things tricky to use when driving

-The different materials and textures make for an interesting and layered cabin.
-With the upgraded interior finish with lighter Nappa leather and open-pore ash wood it’s particularly nice, but the quality of the finish is consistent on the other trim options – all of which come with a mostly black finish.
+The different materials and textures make for an interesting cabin.
+With the upgraded interior finish in a light shade of Nappa leather and ash wood it’s especially posh, but the quality of the finish is consistent on the other trim options – all of which come with a mostly black finish.

-The simple Scandinavian styling is very pleasing, with the monolith-like portrait touchscreen the obvious centrepiece.
-It does have a rather thick bezel around the edge that makes it look a bit dated already, but the system itself is a breeze to use.
+The simple Scandinavian styling is very easy on the eye, with the monolith-like portrait touchscreen being the literal centrepiece.
+It does have a rather thick bezel around the edge which looks a bit dated, but the system itself is a breeze to use.

-Running a Google-based system, the 11.1-inch unit gets maps and a full app store like you would on an Android phone and in most cases, you won’t need to connect your smartphone because it’s so easy to use.
-The graphics can be a little dark, but if you want to, Apple CarPlay and Android Auto are available as standard.
+Running a Google-based system, the 11.1-inch unit gets maps and a full app store as you would on an Android phone and in most cases, you won’t need to connect your smartphone because it’s so easy to use.
+The graphics can be a little dark, but Apple CarPlay and Android Auto are available as standard-fit alternatives.

-The quality of materials throughout is excellent, with all the major touchpoints smooth and of a high quality.
-You will find scratchy plastics low down, but the surfaces themselves are few and far between.
+The quality of materials throughout is excellent, with all the major touch-points being of a high quality.
+You will find some scratchy plastics low down, but the surfaces themselves are few and far between.

 There are limited accessory options to add to your 2.
-But you can choose to fit roof bars, rubber floor mats, a boot floor cover and an electronic tow bar – with which you can tow up to 1,500kg on all versions.
+But you can choose to fit roof bars, rubber floor mats, a boot floor cover and an electronically deployable tow bar – with which you can tow up to 1,500kg on all versions.

 Electric range, charging and tax

-You get four motor and battery options, with a combination of single- or dual-motors and two battery packs.
-Polestar introduced two new batteries with the summer 2023 updated version of the 2.
+You get four motor and battery options, with a combination of single- or dual-motors and two battery packs available from the 2023 update.

-The line-up starts off with the Standard Range version that has a 67kWh usable battery pack teamed to a rear-mounted motor that develops 271hp and 490Nm of torque.
-This combination allows for up to 331 miles on a full charge and can charge at up to 135kW – meaning a 10-80% top-up at full speed takes around 35 minutes.
+The line-up kicks off with the Standard Range version that has a 70kWh battery pack and rear-mounted motor that develops 271hp and 490Nm of torque.
+This combination allows for up to 344 miles on a full charge and can charge at up to 180kW – meaning a 10-80% top-up at full speed takes around 26 minutes.

-For the rest of the range, you get a 79kWh usable battery and you can charge at up to 205kW on a DC charge point.
+For the rest of the range, you get a 82kWh battery which can charge at up to 205kW on a DC charge point.
 That means a 10-80% charge takes 28 minutes.
 All versions can only charge at up to 11kW on an AC current, with a full charge taking seven hours for the smaller battery and eight hours for the larger pack.

-The Long Range model gets an uprated version of the rear motor – here it has 299hp and 490Nm of torque.
-This offers the best range of 406 miles, and when tested with some vigorous driving included, you can easily get over 300 miles on a full charge.
+The Long Range model gets an uprated version of the rear motor with 299hp and 490Nm of torque.
+This offers the best range of 409 miles, and when we tested it (with some vigorous driving thrown in) we easily achieved over 300 miles on a full charge.

 Safety and security

-When it was tested in 2021, the Polestar 2 was awarded a maximum five-star rating by Euro NCAP.
-Across all areas of the testing, the 2 scored 80% and upwards, showing an excellent level of safety – especially for occupants.
+The Polestar 2 was awarded a maximum five-star rating by Euro NCAP in 2021.
+Across all areas of the testing, the 2 scored 80% and upwards, showing an excellent level of safety.

 As standard, all versions come with collision avoidance and mitigation with pedestrian and cyclist detection, forward collision warning, lane keep assist, driver alert assist and cruise control.
 You also get blind spot assist and cross traffic alert for further peace of mind.